-The BS program in politics and the economy will prepare students for careers that require a sophisticated understanding of the relationship between politics and the economy.
-The proposed degree is a response to the growing recognition that many of the world's most pressing problems (e.g., growth and development, tax reforms and climate change) are fundamentally political and economic problems.
+The BS program in politics and the economy prepares students for careers that require a sophisticated understanding of the relationship between politics and the economy.
+This degree is a response to the growing recognition that many of the world's most pressing problems (e.g., growth and development, tax reforms and climate change) are fundamentally political and economic problems.
 The program combines core courses in economics and political science.
-Utilizing the strengths of both the Department of Economics and the School of Politics and Global Studies, students will graduate with strong quantitative and modeling skills and a rich understanding of political context.
+Utilizing the strengths of both the Department of Economics and the School of Politics and Global Studies, students graduate with strong quantitative and modeling skills and a rich understanding of political context.

 Politics and the Economy (BS)

 Liberal Arts & Sciences, College of